Lukiya/redismanager/README.md

     },
     "Redis": {
         "Addrs": [
-            "localhost:6379"  // Redis server address and port, enable cluster support by add all nodes into this array ],
+            "localhost:6379"  // Redis server address and port, enable cluster support by adding all nodes into this array ],
         "Password": ""        // Password for redis server },